Northern Liberties, Philadelphia: Today

 In recent years, Northern Liberties has become a major enclave of young professionals, students, artists, and design professionals.
 Large improvement and revitalization projects have also been undertaken recently, causing a large jump in property values.
 The neighborhood's proximity to Center City has made it one of the city's most desirable development districts, both for commercial and residential real estate.
 Like most Philadelphia neighborhoods, the housing stock is primarily made up of rowhouses, although new development in recent times has brought apartment and condominium complexes.

 Northern Liberties contains two privately owned but public parks, both established and owned by non-profits run by the neighbors.
 Orianna Hill Park is known as an off-leash area for dogs; the other, Liberty Lands, is a 2 acre park and playground.

 Northern Liberties is served by SEPTA's Market–Frankford El with stops at Spring Garden and Girard.
 The station at Spring Garden is unique for being in the median of I-95.
 The elevated line's tracks then break away from the expressway's right-of-way to tower over Front Street through the neighborhood as it heads north away from Center City.

 In 2005, service resumed on SEPTA's long-delayed Girard Avenue trolley at the northern boundary of the neighborhood.

 The doughboy statue, erected in memory of ward residents who served in World War I, is a long-honored landmark of Northern Liberties.

 Northern Liberties, an area of the city geographically categorized as north of Old City and bordered by Girard Avenue to the north; Callowhill Street to the south; North 6th Street to the west; and the Delaware River to the east - locals refer to it as NoLibs.
 CBS Philly quoted Forbes.com naming NoLibs as making #14 among their annual list of the 20 “Hippest Hipster Neighborhoods” in America.

 Economy

 The area is home to numerous boutique stores and small bars and restaurants.

-A SuperFresh supermarket opened in August 2011 on 2nd Street between Girard and Germantown Avenues, near the Piazza, a large mixed-use development owned by Post Brothers Apartments.
-The supermarket is now an Acme.

 Yards Brewing Company is located in Northern Liberties.
 The SEER Interactive headquarters are also located in the neighborhood.